TarasK8/Optimized-UI-for-Unity/README.md

 A package for Unity that is designed to greatly simplify user interface development.

 > [!WARNING]
 > The package is currently in an early stage of development, so some methods and concepts may change over time.
-Use at your own risk
+Use at your own risk.
+>
+> I am also developing this package primarily for personal use.

 ## Features
 - State Machine: This is an animator replacement focused on switching between visual states of UI elements, such as buttons.